plaintextaccounting/plaintextaccounting/src/FAQ.md

 - Equity = Assets - Liabilities

-- Assets = Liabilities + Equity + Revenue − Expenses
+- Assets = Liabilities + Equity + Revenue − Expenses  (use this form when R and X haven't been merged into E)

 You can check the accounting equation for your accounts by inspecting an ALE balance report like [`hledger bse`](https://hledger.org/dev/hledger.html#balancesheetequity).